heavyk/shake-sphere/glossary.md

 ## endings
 - *-et*: smaller version of the word it's connected to: juliet = small julia, boyet = small boy, dulcet = small sweet, etc.
-- *-ship*: a wooden boat, usualy filled with seamen, which motivates the first part of the word:
+- *-ship*: a wooden boat, usualy filled with *seamen*, which motivates the first part of the word:
 	- kingship: your royal *highness*, my *liege*
 	- apprenticeship
 	- mentorship